On March 18, 1931, anticipation grew to new heights as a record crowd of 7,000 residents gathered at the Emancipation Park!

 I am deeply impressed with the generous expressions of confidence from the people of the US Virgin Islands, to whom I must look for whatever success is possible.

-Governor Pearson shared his personal sentiments of this great day in a letter to his stateside family.
+Governor Pearson shared his personal sentiments about this great day in a letter to his stateside family.

 This is the most eventful and most dramatic in my life.
 The crowd was so enthusiastic, the greeting so cordial, that I was deeply impressed.